Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Analysis

 \subsection{Waveform}

-An analysis in this letter to estimate early warning performances is basically same as in~\citep{early_warning_precession}.
+An analysis in this article to estimate early warning performances is basically same as in~\citep{early_warning_precession}.
 Thus, we briefly review the waveform in this subsection.
 The readers can refer to~\citep{early_warning_precession} for the details.

-The GW waveform from a precessing compact binary is a product of the amplitude factor and the phase factor for non-precessing case and antenna response factor including the precession effect (see \figref{FIG:PSD} for the typical spectrum of a GW from the precessing binary).
-The phase factor includes the orbital phase up to 1.5PN from~\citep{PNexample_1.5PN, early_warning_precession, PNexample_3.5PN_1, PNexample_3.5PN_2}, and the Doppler phase between the detector and the geocenter.
-The antenna response factor is written by mixtures of the antenna responses for non-precessing one with coefficients originated from precession effect~\citep{early_warning_precession, precession1, precession2, precession_KippThorne}.
-The independent arguments set for the waveform is \eq{ \{ \lambda_i \} = \{ \mathcal{M}, \eta, \chi, t_c, \phi_c, d_\mathrm{L}, \theta, \phi, \psi, \theta_J, \kappa, \alpha_0 \} , } $\mathcal{M}$ is the chirp mass, $\eta$ is the symmetric mass ratio, $\chi$ is the dimensionless spin of the heavier component, $t_c$ is the coalescence time, $\phi_c$ is the coalescence phase, $d_\mathrm{L}$ is the luminosity distance, $\theta$ and $\phi$ are the longitude and latitude of GW source, $\psi$ is the polarization angle, $\theta_J$ is the inclination angle of total angular momentum, $\kappa$ is a inner product of unit vectors of the orbital and spin angular momentum and $\alpha_0$ is the initial precession angle.
+For ease to read this article, we summarize the independent arguments set for the waveform: \eq{ \{ \lambda_i \} = \{ \mathcal{M}, \eta, \chi, t_c, \phi_c, d_\mathrm{L}, \theta, \phi, \psi, \theta_J, \kappa, \alpha_0 \} , } $\mathcal{M}$ is the chirp mass, $\eta$ is the symmetric mass ratio, $\chi$ is the dimensionless spin magnitude of a heavier component (BH), $t_c$ is the coalescence time, $\phi_c$ is the coalescence phase, $d_\mathrm{L}$ is the luminosity distance, $\theta$ and $\phi$ are the longitude and latitude of GW source, $\psi$ is the polarization angle, $\theta_J$ is the inclination angle of total angular momentum, $\kappa$ is a inner product of unit vectors of the orbital and spin angular momentum and $\alpha_0$ is the initial precession angle.
+We note that the spin magnitude of a lighter component (NS) is neglected here because it is much smaller than $\chi$ for NSBH binaries.
+Also, the orbital eccentricity is not considered.